Lexty/web-socket-server/README.md

 conn.send('Hello Me!');
 ```

-Else you can pass parameters to server on client when commecting
+You can pass additional parameters in the server connection.
+For example, for authorization.

 ```javascript